the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 };
 ~~~~~~~

 Adding types to the function's arguments is more about Javascript than React.
-We are telling the function to expect two arguments, which are JavaScript string primitives.
+We are telling the function to expect two arguments which are JavaScript string primitives.
 Also, we can tell the function to return an array (`[]`) with a `string` (state), and tell functions like `state updater function` that take a `value` to return nothing (`void`):

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~